 Note: From Preferences > Score it is possible to check the box Show MIDI controls in the Mixer to preset it expanded when opening the Mixer.

 Some instruments come with multiple channels in the Mixer that can be used to change sounds midway through a score.
 For example, a staff for a stringed instrument (violin, viola, cello etc.) is allocated three channels: one for "arco" (or "normal"), another for "pizzicato" and another for "tremolo."
-A trumpet staff will have one channel for "normal" and another reserved for "mute," and so on.
+A trumpet staff will have one channel for "open" (or "normal") and another reserved for "mute," and so on.
+These 5 channel values (pizz., arco, tremolo, mute, open) are available in the Text palette as presets:

 From the dropdown menu, select pizzicato;